-The zero sojourn time in the vanishing states guarantees that the state changes of RDTMC(G) occur in the moments of the global discrete time associated with SMC(G), i.e. every such state change occurs after one time unit delay.
+The zero sojourn times in the vanishing states guarantee that the state changes of RDTMC(G) occur in the moments of the global discrete time associated with SMC(G), i.e. every such state change occurs after one time unit delay.
 Hence, the sojourn time in the tangible states is the same for RDTMC(G) and SMC(G).
-The state change probabilities of RDTMC(G) are those to move from tangible to tangible states in any number of steps, without traversal of the tangible states.
-Therefore, RDTMC(G) and SMC(G) have the same transient behaviour over the tangible states, thus, the transient analysis of SMC(G) is possible to accomplish using RDTMC(G).
+The state change probabilities of RDTMC(G) are those to move from tangible to tangible states in any number of steps, without traversal of tangible states.
+Thus, RDTMC(G) and SMC(G) have the same transient behaviour over the tangible states, thus, the transient analysis of SMC(G) is possible to accomplish using RDTMC(G).